RedisLabs/redislabs-docs/content/modules/redisgears/jvm/classes/gearsbuilder/accumulateby.md

 public <I extends java.io.Serializable> GearsBuilder<I> accumulateBy​(
 	gears.operations.ExtractorOperation<T> extractor,
 	gears.operations.AccumulateByOperation<T,​I> accumulator)

+public <I extends java.io.Serializable> GearsBuilder<I> accumulateBy​(
+	gears.operations.ValueInitializerOperation<I> valueInitializer,
+	gears.operations.ExtractorOperation<T> extractor,
+	gears.operations.AccumulateByOperation<T,​I> accumulator)
 ```

 Add an accumulateBy operation to the pipe.

-The accumulate by takes an extractor and an accumulator.
+The accumulateBy takes an extractor and an accumulator.

 The extractor extracts the data by which we should perform the group by.

 The accumulate is the reduce function.
 The accumulator gets the group, accumulated data, and current record and returns a new accumulated data.